devtbi/vscode-cppinsights/README.md

 ## Requirements

-This extension requies C++ Insights of @andreasfertig.
+This extension requires C++ Insights of @andreasfertig.
 C++ Insights can be found here: https://github.com/andreasfertig/cppinsights
 Build or download the latest release.